Pitfalls and Outlooks in Using COMET: Problems

 \subsection{Model reporting \problemtypeusage}

 Different COMET models can yield distinct results.
 Therefore it is important to always specify the specific model for sensible score interpretation and comparison.
-In this section, we look at to what extent this holds up in scientific literature.
+In this section, we examine to what extent this holds up in scientific literature.

 We automate this bibliometric task with SemanticScholar API \citep{Kinney2023TheSS}.
-Starting with 1.1K papers that cite one of the COMET papers, we obtain 417 papers from 2021 to 2024 that have an easily accessible PDF version.\footnote{Papers in 2020 did not have to report the specific model version as there was only one available at the time.} We parse the PDF text and check if any of the \textit{tables} contains the string \texttt{comet}.
-Within those papers, we check whether the COMET model information is contained in the PDF using a regular expression.\footnote{At least one of the following: \texttt{xcomet\textbackslash-}; \\ \texttt{wmt(20|21|22|23)\textbackslash-comet}; \texttt{wmt\textbackslash-da\textbackslash-estimator}; \\ \texttt{comet[ \textbackslash-](da|20|21|22|23)}.} After further manual validation, we found that 50 of the examined papers do not report a specific COMET version.
-This establishes a lower bound that \textit{at least 12\% of papers report COMET scores without specific model information}.
+Starting with 1100 papers that cite one of the COMET papers, we obtain 417 papers from 2021 to 2024 that have an easily accessible PDF version.\footnote{Papers in 2020 did not have to report the specific model as there was only one available at the time.
+Further, we acknowledge potential bias to only papers with available PDFs.} We check if any of the \textit{tables} contains the string \texttt{comet}.
+Within those papers, we check whether the COMET model information is contained in the PDF using a regular expression.\footnote{Case-insensitive: ``\texttt{comet[ \textbackslash-](da|20|21|22|23)|wmt\\(20|21|22|23)\textbackslash-comet|xcomet\textbackslash-|wmt\textbackslash-da\textbackslash-estimator}''} After further manual validation, we found that 50 of the examined papers do not report a specific COMET version.
+This establishes that \textit{at least 12\% of papers report COMET scores without specific model information}.

 In addition, out of the almost 1000 papers running COMET in their evaluation, most only cite the first COMET paper \citep{rei-etal-2020-comet} instead of the paper that describes the specific models that are being used \citep{rei-etal-2020-unbabels,rei-etal-2022-searching,rei-etal-2022-comet,rei-etal-2022-cometkiwi,rei2023scalingcometkiwiunbabelist2023,rei2023insidestorybetterunderstanding,glushkova-etal-2021-uncertainty-aware,wan-etal-2022-unite,alves2024toweropenmultilinguallarge,guerreiro2023xcomettransparentmachinetranslation}.